kijanawoodard/Blog/src/Blog.Web/Content/posts/thoughts-on-script-sharp.markdown

+---
+title: Thoughts on Script#
+published: May 12, 2010
+tags:
+---

-﻿I had an email discussion about [Script#] the other day.
+I had an email discussion about [Script#] the other day.
 I didn’t like it.
 I admit I looked at the website for less time than it took me to write this post.

 After sleeping on it, I figured out what bothers me about it.
 It reminds me of WebForms – let’s pretend we’re not in a browser.